infor-design/enterprise/README.md

 Note: There may be a cost involved to using this with Infor's amazon s3 account so keep this in mind when using.

-## Running the Development Project
+## Running the development project

 ### Install pre-requisites